plone/documentation/docs/install/containers/examples/haproxy-plone-zeo.md

 ## Shutdown and cleanup

-The command `docker-compose down` removes the containers and default network, but preserves the Plone database.
+The command `docker compose down` removes the containers and default network, but preserves the Plone database.

-The command `docker-compose down --volumes` removes the containers, default network, and the Plone database.
+The command `docker compose down --volumes` removes the containers, default network, and the Plone database.